Amethyst-szs/voice-generator/README.md

 **NOTE: This only occurs if you are doing a single generation.** This will load all folders from `assets/{CharacterChoice}/` and lets you choose an emotion.

 ### Setting the CPB
-This part is slightly confusing.
 CPB (Characters Per Blip) is used to avoid text strings being too long.
 If you choose automatic it will make a resonable CPB for the text provided, but you can define it manually on a scale of 1-5.

 ## Output from the program
 So what will this program actually make?
 After running it will output a wave file for every text string given to it.
 (These can be found in the `output/` folder) These wave files will be made using the emotion selected.
 The files will be named in this format: **Time of Completion-Emotion-Text**.